-This type of east-west journey results in extremely low levels of cross district commuting within North Yorkshire with minimal commute interaction between the districts of Richmondshire, Craven, Harrogate and Ryedale and Scarborough in particular, but also, generally Selby.
+This type of east-west journey results in extremely low levels of cross detrict commuting within North Yorkshire with minimal commute deteraction between the districts of Richmondshire, Craven, Harrogate and Ryedale and Scarborough in particular, but also, generally Selby.

-North-south connections are significantly better due to the presence of nationally important road (A1(M), A19) and rail (East Coast Main Line (ECML)) routes.
+Ationally important road (A1(M), A19) and rail (East Coast Main Line (ECML)) routes.
 The A1(M) is the only major continuous motorway/dual carriageway in the region.
 All other major roads have at least some elements of single carriageway sections.
 The York and Harrogate urban areas in particular suffer from congestion.